A very warm welcome to Wattle Park Primary School!

 Digital resources throughout the school include SMART televisions, interactive whiteboards, notebook computers and iPads.
 While the school does not have a 1:1 networked digital device program, digital technologies are used for clear learning purposes, coupled with effective pedagogy for teaching and learning programs throughout the school.

 The Arts are a prominent part of our curriculum.
-Our Visual Arts program and Performing Arts program are led by two passionate and talented teachers; John Davey and Mrs M. Each year the school holds its much-loved school production in Term 3 to showcase our students' talents in the performing arts, and as a wonderful way to celebrate our school spirit for all students from Foundation to Year 6.
+Our Visual Arts program and Performing Arts program are led by passionate and talented teachers.
+Each year the school holds its much-loved school production in Term 3 to showcase our students' talents in the performing arts, and as a wonderful way to celebrate our school spirit for all students from Foundation to Year 6.

 The school’s grounds are quite spectacular for an inner suburban school.
 Our students are fortunate to have a variety of spaces to run, play ball games, explore, create, rest and relax, which we believe is vital for student wellbeing.

 Our extensive grounds include a grass oval, native bush area, vast vegetable patches and orchard, a natural grass amphitheatre and two asphalt basketball courts including four square and down ball areas.

-Over the past three years art installations including a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans have enhanced the overall appearance of our grounds.
+Over the years, art installations including a super adobe house, an Australian animal bush log, a stainless steel sculpture and a mosaic commemorative trail honouring the First World War veterans have enhanced the overall appearance of our grounds.

 The Wattle Park school community is actively involved in school programs.
 Parents, grandparents, neighbours and Deakin University students participate in classroom learning and teaching programs, Stephanie Alexander Kitchen and garden classes, working bees, canteen and fundraising initiatives.
 It is a requirement that classroom volunteers have a ‘Working With Children’s Check' and sign our school Child Safe Code of Conduct.